- What is Form 61A?

 The SFTs or Specified Financial Transactions mentioned above are of the following kinds:

-However, note that the CBDT (Central Board of Direct Taxes) can recommend different threshold values for different transactions and persons, depending on the nature of the transaction made.
+However, note that the CBDT (Central Board of Direct Taxes) can recommend different threshold values for various transactions and persons, depending on the nature of the transaction made.

 Form 61A has four parts: